 "No athletes like it to sit in this position," Moir said.
 "We came here to win the competition.
 But it's easier when we see them and know how hard these guys work."

 When their program to "Sheherazade" ended with White on a knee, Davis rested her head on his back in exhausted elation.
-The two started skating together in 1997 in Michigan, and on the biggest day of their career, they performed just as they had visualized it.

 "That in itself justified 17 years of hard work," White, 26, said.

 The music swelling over the final minute of the program, their feet were in nonstop motion, yet every step was intricately choreographed.
 Their lifts were a blur as White spun across the ice with Davis held aloft, their movements and expressions still fierce despite the draining demands of the performance.